agno/TVShows/README.markdown

 ## Roadmap
 ### Beta 6
+* <strike>Fix performance bugs, improve responsiveness.</strike>
+* <strike>Add a loading bar to the show list and show info window.</strike>
+* <strike>Make it more obvious what's happening with SD/HD episodes.</strike>
+* <strike>Add an option to mark by default the HD or SD versions of the show.</strike>
+* <strike>Fade out "disabled" subscriptions.</strike>

+### Beta 7
 * Download episode names.
-* Add a loading bar to the show list and show info window.
 * Fade out subscribed shows from the show list.
-* Make it more obvious what's happening with SD/HD episodes.
 * Fix the two shows who have no posters, but don't display the placeholder.
-* <strike>Fade out "disabled" subscriptions.</strike>

-### Beta 7
 * Add a list view to the Subscriptions tab.
 * Use NSTask for downloading torrents, posters, and descriptions.
+* Consider additional sources for the RSS feeds.

 ## License
 TVShows is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.